 Web service created by exporting UIMA-based workflow from the U-Compare text mining system.
-Functionality: Identifies paragraphs in plain text Tools in workflow: MLRS Paragraph Splitter (University of Malta) NOTE: The licence provided covers the web service only.
-Tools used to create the workf...
+Functionality: Identifies clauses/segments in plain text.
+Also identifies sentences, tokens, POS tags and lemmas.
+Tools in workflow: Cafetiere Sentence Splitter (University of Manchester), TTL Tokenizer...

 Web service created by exporting UIMA-based workflow from the U-Compare text mining system.
 Functionality: Identifies NP chunks in plain text.
 Also carries out sentence splitting, tokenisation and POS tagging Tools in workflow: MLRS Sentence Splitter (University of Malta), UAIC-POSTagger, UAIC-...